Friends and family can help

 There are many people with type 1 diabetes offering support and sharing their stories on forums, social media and in group meetings.

-You don't have to talk to others in online groups, but it can be helpful to look.
+You do not have to talk to others in online groups, but it can be helpful to look.

 Comments on social media are often based on personal experience and should not be taken as medical advice.

 Always check with your diabetes team before changing how you manage your diabetes.